Generate and manage upgraded inventory campaigns

 Things to know:

-- Within each engine account, you can generate up to the maximum number of campaigns, ads, keywords and other items that is supported by the engine.
-After an engine account contains the maximum number of items, the inventory plan will stop generating new items and report an error.
-View each engine's help center for information on the maximum number of items you can create.
+Within each engine account, you can generate up to the maximum number of campaigns, ads, keywords and other items that is supported by the engine.
+(View each engine's help center for information on the maximum number of items you can create.)

 Here are the criteria an inventory plan uses to determine if an existing manually created item matches the output of a template: